Lobanokivan11/sailfishos-uithemer/docs/custom-build.md

 - *2* one-click restore.
 - *3* disabled.

+	coverActiveTheme=bool

+Enable/disable active theme showing on the cover.

 ## Post-install scripts

 Via a post-install script, it's possible to enable a default theme pre-installed on the device or configure other options: